aczwink/StdPlusPlus/README.md

 With this design decision, it is for example not mandatory to compile Std++ with a GUI-backend.
 Like this, code is more reusable.

+The following Compute-backends are currently implemented:
+* OpenCL

 The following UI-backends are currently implemented:
 * GTK 3
 * Common Controls Library (Windows)